 - The paths could muddy due to the summer rain/snowfall.
-The trail could be slippery, and dirt can camouflage slippery tree roots.
+On the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.

 - There could be very windy conditions in the higher elevations.

-- You are quite likely to face rain in the lower elevations and snow in the higher mountains during summer, especially if the monsoon arrives in early June.
+- You will likely face rain in the lower elevations and snow in the higher mountains during summer, especially if the monsoon arrives in early June.

 - The views might not be as good in spring as it is during late autumn and May.
-Forest fires could worsen the views during late spring.
+In addition, forest fires could worsen the views during late spring.

 Trekking regions that fall into the Rainshadow areas:

 You will be visiting one of the scenic trekking trails in the monsoon season in Nepal.
-Once an independent Kingdom that was later annexed into the territory of Nepal, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
+Once an independent Kingdom that was later annexed into Nepal’s territory, Upper Mustang is one of the restricted trekking destinations in Nepal that requires a special permit and to be booked with a tour operator.
 Back Packers are not allowed to trek here.
-The Buddhist who once followed the Bon religion inhabits the upper Mustang predominantly.
+The Buddhists who once followed the Bon religion inhabits the upper Mustang predominantly.
 Upper Mustang is a high altitude desert.
-During the monsoon season, you will witness the increased level of water in the rivers, which includes the holy and mighty Kali Gandaki River.
+During the monsoon season, you will witness the rivers’ increased water level, including the holy and mighty Kali Gandaki River.